 The annual report is a report made in writing by the University to the State Minister on the operations of the University for a financial year.
 The report also contains the annual financial statements.

 The requirement for the University to provide an annual report is contained in the Financial Administration and Audit Act and the requirements for the contents of the report are contained in the Financial Management Standard.

-This terms means officers who the University has given the authority to approve hospitality and entertainment as set out above.
+This terms means officers who the University has given the authority to approve hospitality and entertainment as set out below.

 An asset is an item, tangible or intangible, of continuing value which is owned or controlled by the University.

 Generally, an asset is recognised when it is probable that future economic benefits will eventuate from the asset and its cost or value can be reliably measured.

 For accounting purposes, assets are normally classified as either current or non-current assets.
 A current asset is where the future economic benefits will, under normal business circumstances, eventuate within twelve months of the end of the financial year.
 Non-current assets are those where the full future economic benefits are not likely to eventuate or be consumed within twelve months following the end of the financial year.